This modifier calculates the spatial correlation function between two particle properties, C(r)=〈P1(0)P2(r)〉 where P1 and P2 are the two properties.

 This property sets the number of bins for the direct calculation of the real-space correlation function.

-This modifier has been contributed by Lars Pastewka.
+The code for this modifier has been contributed to the OVITO project by Lars Pastewka.